confluentinc/librdkafka/README.md

 **librdkafka** is a C implementation of the
 [Apache Kafka](http://incubator.apache.org/kafka/) protocol, containing both Producer and Consumer support.
-It currently supports Apache Kafka version 0.7.* (and possibly earlier).
+It currently supports Apache Kafka version 0.7.* (and possibly earlier), version 0.8 support will be available Q2 2013.
+**librdkafka** has been in use in production since 2012.

 ZooKeeper integration is planned but currently not available.

 **librdkafka** is licensed under the 2-clause BSD license.

+And finally, dont hesitate to tell me if you are using librdkafka.

 # Usage